Cadyn Grenier: Professional career

 The Baltimore Orioles selected Grenier with the 37th overall selection in the 2018 MLB draft.
 Grenier signed with Baltimore, receiving a $1.8 million signing bonus.
 The Orioles assigned him to the Delmarva Shorebirds of the Class A South Atlantic League and he spent the whole season there, batting .216 with one home run and 13 RBIs in 43 games.

 Grenier returned to Delmarva to begin the 2019 season.
 In July, he was promoted to the Frederick Keys.
 Over 106 games between the two teams, he batted .244 with eight home runs and 43 RBIs.

+Grenier retired from minor league baseball on April 5, 2023.